“Many banks have more invested in life insurance policies than they do in bank premises, fixed assets and all other real estate assets combined.”

 Of course not!
 Banks and other financial institutions are investing into “real” assets such as life insurance and, of course, real estate.
 (Consider how many buildings are named after banks, brokerages, and insurance companies.)

 How can you follow the example of banks and profitable institutions?
 Un-plug yourself from how we’ve been programmed to act and invest.
 Re-examine your assumptions.
 Find out how wealth is really built and sustained.
 Divest yourself of conflicts of interest and recommendations from an industry that benefits when we do what they say, not what they do.

-A great first step is reading the soon to be released Magna Carta of the Prosperity Economics Movement: Busting the Financial Planning Lies: Learn to use Prosperity Economics to Build Sustainable Wealth.
-We’ll let you know when it is available.
+A great first step is reading the recently released Magna Carta of the Prosperity Economics Movement: Busting the Financial Planning Lies: Learn to use Prosperity Economics to Build Sustainable Wealth.
+It’s available now on Amazon in both paperback and Kindle eBook versions.